JBall1/tomato-ID-/README.md

 # Tomato ID

+## Overview
+ This model showcases object detection on iOS by detectin tomato variants, in particual 16 different types of tomato.

 - Whats the point?
   1. To demonstrate a fun proof-of-concept and to show how useful machine learning can really be in our day to day lives!

+---

 ### Classes
 1. Black Krim Tomatoes